kaomoneus/cppl/README.md

 };
 ```

-Here we import "MyPackage::UnitA" and, thus can use its contents.
+Here we import `MyPackage::UnitA` and, which allows to use its contents inside dependent unit.

 Fanally we want to compile it into application.
 So we've got to add main function somewhere.
 But how?

 Indeed everything in unit implicitly surrounded by namespace scopes.
-Whilst "main" should be defined at global scope.
+Whilst "main" should be defined at the global scope.

 There is another special thing in C++ Levitation.